-For a searching goal task by a mobile robot, the space around it; is divided into sectors according to the angle between the orientation of the robot and that of the target noted E_ang , and the distances between the robot and the target noted E_pos or the position error.
-The delivered actions are: advanced, turn right and turn left.
-These actions are chosen by the exploration-exploitation policy (PEE) in order to explore the state spaces.
+For a goal seeking task, the space around the robot; is divided into sectors according to the angle between the robot and the target noted E_ang , and the distance between them noted E_pos or the position error.
+The proposed actions are: advanced, turn right and turn left.
+These actions are chosen by the exploration-exploitation policy (PEE) in order to explore the state spaces (Eq.6).
+According to the result obtained during the execution of this action, it either is punished to decrease the probability of execution of the same action in the future, or rewarded to support this behavior in the similar situations.